a-r-m-i-n/dce/Documentation/UsersManual/General.rst

 .. _users-manual-general:

 General
 -------

-On this tab you can made the general settings.
+On this tab, you can make the general settings.
 You can decide whether the element is visible or not, give it a meaningful name and identifier and define all the fields that are needed.

 .. image:: Images/new-dce.png
    :alt: Create new DCE, general tab

 Title